kevindurb/react-toolbox/README.md

 This is inspired by Dan Abramov's talk, which is fantastic and you should totally check it out: https://www.youtube.com/watch?v=G39lKaONAlA

+## Features
+- Quick and easy start for an ES6 & React SPA
+- Build-time pre-rendering built in
+- Simple commands

 ## Installation
 ```